-To turn on the GPS receiver, press \checkmark then press This button will illuminate yellow when the receiver is turned on.
-To turn the GPS off, press .
-The GPS symbol at the top left of the screen will indicate the status of your GPS.
+The GPS symbol 2 at the top left of the screen will indicate the status of your GPS.
 A solid dot inside the symbol indicates a successful GPS satellite lock, a satellite lock is required for GPS related features to work.
 A flashing dot indicates the GPS signal is insufficient and the lock has been lost.
 No dot indicates the GPS is switched on and it is attempting to find satellites, but sufficient satellites have not yet been found.
-Be sure to have the GPS turned on if you want the location data of each of your bat recordings to be saved into the metadata of the WAV/ZC files.